Widget2Use/Finding_musicians/README.md

-# Finding_musicians
+#What does this code do?

-Finding Musicians on musiker-sucht.de using a searchstring
+This code runs automatically everyday at 9pm on https://app.naas.ai/.
+It searches for musicians on musiker-sucht.de using a searchstring.
+Then, it sends an e-mail with the desirable musicians.